-A case of Tularemia is suspected in a North Pole resident after the man became ill after skinning a potentially infected hare earlier this year.
-Colorado is reporting the largest outbreak ever in that state, with 11 human cases in May alone.
-New Mexico is also having an outbreak of human cases.
+Last summer, a North Pole man became ill after skinning an infected hare.
+Additionally in 2015, Colorado saw the largest outbreak in state history with 11 human cases in May alone and New Mexico also documented a significant outbreak of human cases.